 For more information:

-In 2022, the United National General Assembly adopted Resolution 76/300, recognizing the right to a clean, healthy, and sustainable environment as a human right.
-Resolution 76/300 recognizes air pollution as one of the factors which interfere with the enjoyment of a clean, healthy and sustainable environment.
+Yes.
+The human right to clean air was first recognized by the United Nations General Assembly in 2022 with the adoption of Resolution 76/300 on the human right to a clean, healthy, and sustainable environment.
 The Resolution follows a similar landmark recognition by the UN Human Rights Council in October 2021, which recognized for the first time that having a clean, healthy, and sustainable environment is a human right.
-These resolutions build on a 2019 report by the Special Rapporteur for Human Rights and the Environment which highlighted seven steps that States must implement, to fulfil the right to breathe clean air.
+These resolutions build on a 2019 report by the Special Rapporteur for Human Rights and the Environment.

 - The human right to a clean, healthy and sustainable environment: resolution 76/300

-- Human Rights Council holds clustered interactive dialogue on the environment and on adequate housing (UN Human Rights Council)
+- Human Rights Council holds clustered interactive dialogue on the environment and on adequate housing (UN Human Right Council)

 - Clean air as a human right (UNEP)